maxcrees/tbl.typ/README.typ

 - Within text blocks, `.\"` comments are not removed, and other #troff commands are not rejected. (#issue(6))

+- A table data row consisting of only `=` (double horizontal line) is not currently supported.

 = Examples

 #let template = tbl.template.with(